-TY Cold Severe Pill - yellow oval
+TY Cold Severe Pill: yellow, oval

 Generic Name: acetaminophen/dextromethorphan/guaifenesin/phenylephrine

-Pill with imprint TY Cold Severe is Yellow, Oval and has been identified as Tylenol Cold Head Congestion Severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg.
-It is supplied by McNeil Consumer Healthcare Division.
+The pill with imprint TY Cold Severe (Yellow, Oval, 0mm) has been identified as Tylenol Cold Head Congestion Severe acetaminophen 325 mg / dextromethorphan 10 mg / guaifenesin 200 mg / phenylephrine 5 mg and is used for Cold Symptoms, and Influenza.
+It belongs to the drug class upper respiratory combinations and is not a controlled substance.

 Images for TY Cold Severe